elPrac/sandbox/README.md

 ## Workflow
 ### BR2 Config
 The first thing you need to do is configure your Buildroot environment.
-After running the `start.sh` script, you will be prompted to a console under the BR2 directory where you can start configuring your build by running `make menuconfig` once you have identified a bug that you want to reproduce.
+After running the `start.sh` script, you will be prompted to a console under the BR2 directory where you can start configuring your build by running `make menuconfig`.

-For the bug, we picked the main artifacts that we are interested in, namely:
+Once you have identified a bug that you want to reproduce go and visit the discussion and pick the main artifacts that we are interested in, namely:
 ```
 HEAD commit:    40f71e7cd3c6 Merge tag 'net-6.4-rc7' of git://git.kernel.o..
 git tree:       upstream